CapKenR/blog/ryo-openshift/ryo-openshift.md

 ### What is Tekton?

 Tekton provides a Kubernetes native framework for creating cloud-native CI/CD pipelines.
-It originated from Knative build functionality.
+It originated from Knative's build functionality.

 ### Installing Tekton